nvmcr/DataScience_HandBook/Statistics/README.md

 More generally, if you sample from k independent standard normal distributions and then square and sum the values, you’ll produce a chi-square distribution with k degrees of freedom.

 $$ Χ_k^2 = (Z_1)^2 + (Z_2)^2 + … + (Z_k)^2 $$

+* Mean and variance is k and 2k respectively.
+* When k is 1 or 2, the distribution looks like 90degress clockwise rotated `J`.
+* When k is greater than 2, the distribution is right-skewed normal distribution.
+* When k is greater than 90, the distribution looks like normal distribution.
 ## Sample Statistic
 A sample statistic is a numerical measure that summarizes the characteristics of a sample of data.
 It is calculated from the sample data and is used to estimate the corresponding population parameter.
 It could be mean, standard deviation, variance, median, mode etc. Sample statistics are subject to sampling variability, which means that different samples of the same size from the same population may produce different sample statistics.
 This is why we use histograms, boxplots, violin plots, standard errors, confidence intervals and hypothesis testing to quantify the uncertainty in our estimates and make statistical inferences.
 ## Standard Error